If you are getting the recommended amount of slumber — seven to nine hours a night — you’re spending about one-third of your life asleep.

 How much REM sleep should you get

-Although there is no official consensus on how much REM sleep you should get, dreaming is most common during this stage and experts believe that dreaming helps you process emotions and solidify certain memories.
+Although there’s no official consensus on how much REM sleep you should get, dreaming is most common during this stage.
+Experts believe that dreaming helps you process emotions and solidify certain memories.

 For most adults, REM takes up about